MFR6340/theenglishextension.org/open-world-1/unit-1: Going Places.md

 # Open World 1, Unit 1: Going Places
  *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.**

+This unit covers visiting Edinburgh, Scotland.
+Trip to Glasgow.
+Comparing the two cities.

 ## Title here, by author here

 <img src="imgurlinkhere.png" width="25%" />